cameronandwilding/CWTool/README.md

 --------------------------

-CWTool is using Symfony's service container for dependency injection.
+CWTool is using service container for dependency injection.
 It reads the defined yaml files to collect the services and make them enable for the service container.
 For a service yaml file example look at the cw_tool/config/services.yml file.

 In order to pick up services defined by other modules there is a hook to define: